dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

--- Unfinished --

 ## Overview

 Units of measure is a useful [F# feature](http://msdn.microsoft.com/en-us/library/dd233243.aspx) that provides the optional ability to create tighter constraints on floating point and signed integer values.

-TypeScript could benefit from a similar Units of Measure feature and expand to include tiny type support for `string`, `boolean`, and `date` objects.
+TypeScript could benefit from a similar units of measure feature and expand to include tiny type support for `string`, `boolean`, and `date` objects.
 Such a feature would add zero runtime overhead, increase type constraints, and help decrease programmer error.

 ## Defining Type Annotations